-Electric scooters and motorcycles are not only a lot cheaper to run than a conventional bike with an engine, they're also quieter and don't pollute the environment.
+Electric motorcycles and scooters are not only a lot cheaper to run than a conventional bike with an engine, they're also quieter and don't pollute the environment.

 Compared to the internal combustion engine, with its many components, the electric motor has just one moving part, making it more reliable and therefore needing a lot less maintenance.

-One of the main problems with electric motorcycles and scooters is how to produce and store the electricity.
+One of the main problems with electric motorcycles is how to produce and store the electricity.

 The easiest way to power an electric motorcycle is with on board batteries and mains chargers.